The Minimum Viable Product

 - “MVP: How it Works” Oct-3-2008

-The problem with using Robinson's definition is that the MVP is bigger and therefore pushed further into the future, needing more time and larger investment decisions before complete.
+Robinson's definition is that of a larger MVP, that is essentially incremental product delivery, requiring more time/effort to create and larger investment decisions to assess product-market fit.
 With Reis's definition, there is still the ability to define this minimum usable product whilst enabling more learning and adapting between his MVP and the MUP.